Sigmmma/c20/EDITORS.md

   "Person Name":
     en: English description of contribution
     es: Spanish description of contribution

+# Identifies this page as a workflow item from workflows.yml, causing workflows
+# to be added to the metabox.
+This can be omitted if either `toolName` or
+# `tagName` will be set because they have the same effect, but use this for
+# workflow items which are neither tools nor tags (e.g. file formats).
+workflowName: obj
+# Identifies this page as a tool from workflows.yml.
+This is very
+# similar to using `workflowName` since it also adds workflows to the metabox,
+# but it additionally styles the metabox title.
+toolName: Sapien
+# Identifies this page as a workflow item from workflows.yml similarly to using
+# `workflowName`, but also styles the metabox and adds additional info about
+# the tag's relationship to other tags.
+This also causes a tag structure section
+# to be added to the page detailing all of its fields, with comments from YAML
+# files for each tag type (see `src/data/h1/tags/`).
+This feature assumes
+# Halo 1 tags for now, since that's all we have structure data on.
+tagName: scenario
 # If true, a section will be added to the page which lists all thanked
 # contributors across all pages.
 This flag is only used on the /thanks summary
 # page.
 thanksIndex: true
+# If provided, adds sections on the page listing all tag types for a particular
+# engine version.
+We only have data for h1.
+The "purpose" column of the
+# generated table comes from the tag YAML files containing structural comments.
+tagIndex: "h1"
 # If true, causes the page to be excluded from the search index.
 Use this for
 # pages which are unlikely to be searched for specifically so they don't
 # clutter the results of more typical searches.